 The decision of the Elections Commissioner can be appealed by either party to the Judicial Council within 72 hours of the decision of the Commissioner.

-All appeals to the Judicial Council will follow the method prescribed in the ASUW By Laws and the Rules and Procedures of the Judicial Council.
+All appeals to the Judicial Council will follow the method prescribed in the ASUW By-Laws and the Rules and Procedures of the Judicial Council.

 Sanctions

-No sanctions reached by the Judicial Council or the Commissioner will be final unless approved by the University of Wyoming Vice President for Student Affairs (as stipulated in the ASUW By-Laws).

 Any candidate who fails to abide by the verdict and sanctions of the Commissioner or the Judicial Council may be disqualified from the election or from the position won in the election.

-No candidate shall be disqualified from a currently elected position or appointed office for a campaign violation for the most recent election; nor shall a candidate be disqualified from running for or serving in another ASUW position.
+No candidate shall be disqualified from a currently elected position or appointed office for a campaign violation for the most recent election, nor shall a candidate be disqualified from running for or serving in another ASUW position.

 If sanctions were imposed by the Elections Commissioner, appeals may be made to the Judicial Council in accordance with the ASUW By-Laws.